5/29, 6/5, 7/3 3-Part Workshop: Learn About 'Clothing' Starting With Silkworms (Attend Consecutively or Single Sessions)

 1. Thread Mandala Workshop

-You will make a sleeveless vest filled with floss silk.
-You can make it with either a sewing machine or by hand.
-This popular program allows you to enjoy Itoshiro itself over 3 days and 2 nights.
-Reservations will be accepted starting August 1st.
+We will make a sleeveless garment stuffed with wad of silk floss.
+You can make it either by machine sewing or hand sewing.
+This is a popular program that lets you enjoy Itoshiro itself over 2 nights and 3 days.
+Applications will be accepted from August 1.

-- Cancellation from after application up to one week before the event: 5%
+- Cancellations from after application until 1 week before the event date: 5%

-- Cancellation from 6 days to 3 days before the event: 50%
+- Cancellations from 6 days to 3 days before the event date: 50%

 Choose options